 Non-PEO NEO Equity Valuations: All valuations of equity awards were estimated using assumptions and methodologies substantially consistent with those used at grant.
 These methodologies are consistent with the principles in FASB ASC 718 and are described further in our Annual Reports on Form 10-K. Stock option fair values are calculated based on the Black-Scholes option-pricing model as of each measurement date using updated stock price and other model inputs (i.e., expected term, volatility, dividend yield, risk-free rate) as of the measurement date.
 Time-based RSU fair values are calculated using the stock price as of each measurement date, reduced by the present value of dividends not received during the vesting period.
-PRSU fair values are calculated using the stock price as of each measurement date, reduced by the present value of dividends not received during the vesting period and reflect the probable outcome of the performance vesting conditions.
+PRSU fair values are calculated using the stock price as of each measurement date, reduced by the present value of dividends not received during the vesting period and reflect the probable outcome of the performance vesting conditions and Relative TSR PRSU fair value is calculated pursuant to a Monte Carlo simulation.

-- (4) Total Shareholder Return assumes an initial investment of \$100 on December 31, 2019, including the reinvestment of dividends. - (5) The peer group reflected for each fiscal year is the Russell 1000 Clothing and Accessories Index, which is used in the performance graph included in the Company's Annual Report on Form 10-K for fiscal year 2023. - (6) The dollar amounts reported represent the amount of net income (in millions) reflected in the Company's audited consolidated financial statements for the applicable year. - (7) Adjusted Operating Income equals Operating Income for the fiscal year as set forth in the audited consolidated financial statements of the Company, adjusted for annual corporate bonus expense and certain excluded items approved by the Talent and Compensation Committee as more fully described for 2023 above on page 26 of the Compensation Discussion and Analysis.
-We determined this to be the most important financial performance measure used to link Company performance to CAP to our PEO and Non-PEO NEOs in 2023. - (8) In 2023, the Non-PEO NEOs were Joseph P. Boyle, Peter J. Bragdon, Jim A. Swanson, and Steven M. Potter. - (9) In 2022, the Non-PEO NEOs were Joseph P. Boyle, Peter J. Bragdon, Jim A. Swanson, and Steven M. Potter. - (10) In 2021, the Non-PEO NEOs were Joseph P. Boyle, Peter J. Bragdon, Jim A. Swanson, and Steven M. Potter. - (11) In 2020, the Non-PEO NEOs were Peter J. Bragdon, Thomas B. Cusick, Franco Fogliato and Jim A. Swanson.
+- (4) Total Shareholder Return assumes an initial investment of \$100 on December 31, 2019, including the reinvestment of dividends. - (5) The peer group reflected for each fiscal year is the Russell 1000 Clothing and Accessories Index, which is used in the performance graph included in the Company's Annual Report on Form 10-K for fiscal year 2024. - (6) The dollar amounts reported represent the amount of net income (in millions) reflected in the Company's audited consolidated financial statements for the applicable year.

+- (7) Adjusted Operating Income equals Operating Income for the fiscal year as set forth in the audited consolidated financial statements of the Company, adjusted for annual corporate bonus expense and certain excluded items approved by the Talent and Compensation Committee as more fully described for 2024 above on page 24 of the Compensation Discussion and Analysis.
+We determined this to be the most important financial performance measure used to link Company performance to CAP to our PEO and Non-PEO NEOs in 2024. - (8) In 2021-2024, the Non-PEO NEOs were Joseph P. Boyle, Peter J. Bragdon, Jim A. Swanson, and Steven M. Potter. - (9) In 2020, the Non-PEO NEOs were Peter J. Bragdon, Thomas B. Cusick, Franco Fogliato and Jim A. Swanson.